EthanMassey2007/Hierarchical-Bayesian-Model/README.md

 1. Start with **M0-M5** to show that lagged cases are essential and that weather-only covariates are not enough.
 2. Use **M5** as the main non-spatial benchmark.
 3. Use **S2** as the main spatial model because it combines BYM2 residual spatial risk with observed neighboring dengue pressure.
-4. Use **S6** to answer the rainfall research question: rainfall effects vary across IBGE mesoregions.
+4. Use **S6** to answer the spatial rainfall question: rainfall effects vary across IBGE mesoregions.
+5. Use **S10** and **S11** to test whether rainfall sensitivity changes over time and across space-time.
-5. Use **S7** as a sensitivity model showing whether temperature has similar spatial heterogeneity.
+6. Use **S7** as a sensitivity model showing whether temperature has similar spatial heterogeneity.
-6. Treat **S3-S5** as sensitivity or extension models rather than the main result.
+7. Treat **S3-S5** as sensitivity or extension models rather than the main result.

 Suggested tables and figures:

-- Model comparison table for M0-M6 and S1-S7, with WAPE accuracy and R2 where available.
+- Model comparison table for M0-M6 and S1-S11, with WAPE accuracy and R2 where available.
 - Posterior coefficient table for S2.
 - Region-specific rainfall table from S6.
 - Rainfall-by-region map from S6.
+- Time-varying rainfall-effect plot from S10.
+- Municipality and time rainfall-effect summaries from S11.
 - Residual spatial relative-risk map from S2.
 - Moran's I diagnostic table for residual spatial autocorrelation.
 - Sensitivity table for temperature, road mobility, and air mobility.